Reaumurr/Credit-Card-Fraud-Prediction-Using-Machine-Learning-/README.md

+This program is made to predict Credit Card Fraud using Model Classification.

 This dataset offers a variety of attributes valuable for comprehensive analysis.
 It contains 555,719 instances and 22 attributes, a mix of categorical and numerical data types.
 Importantly, the dataset is complete with no null values.
 Here's a breakdown of the attributes:

 | Feature | Description |